TruVortex/Codeforces-Solutions/README.md

-# Codeforces
 Solutions for Codeforces problems.
+Written in Java 8.
+Same reason as the DMOJ solutions.